 Instructions

-• Brown the butter: Place the cubed butter in a medium to small saucepan over medium heat.
-Swirl the butter around to melt it and continue to stir constantly for 5 minutes.
-The butter will begin to bubble and foam and the milk solids will begin to separate.
-Some of the bubbles will subside around the 5-minute mark and you'll start to see the milk solids toast and turn a golden brown color.
+• Brown the butter: Melt butter in a medium saucepan over medium heat.
+Swirl to melt and continue to stir until it bubbles and foams.
+Some bubbles will subside around the 5-minutes and the milk solids will toast and turn a golden brown.
 It should smell buttery and nutty.
-When you see the brown bits in the bottom of the pan, immediately remove it from the heat and pour it into a separate bowl to cool.
+Immediately remove it from the heat to a separate bowl.

-• Make the banana bread: while the butter is cooling, whisk together the flour, baking soda, baking powder, and salt in a medium bowl and set aside.
+• Mix dry ingredients: while the butter is cooling, whisk together the flour, baking soda, baking powder, and salt in a medium bowl and set aside.

-• Place the banana in a large bowl and use the back of a fork or a potato masher to mash bananas.
-You should have 1 1/2 cups of mashed bananas (about 3 large ripe bananas).
-Add the cooled butter, eggs, sour cream, granulated sugar, brown sugar, and vanilla and whisk well until combined and all of the lumps are gone.
-It’s okay to have some lumps of bananas.
+• Combine wet ingredients: Mash the banana with a fork and measure out 1 1/2 cups or weight (345g) it for best results.
+Mix it with the brown butter, eggs, sour cream, granulated sugar, brown sugar, and vanilla. and whisk well until combined and all of the lumps are gone.
+It's okay to have some lumps of bananas.

-• Pour the dry ingredients into the wet ingredients and use a wooden spoon or spatula to mix until completely combined.
-Be careful not to over mix or the bread will become dense.
+• Combine the batter: Stir the dry ingredients into the wet ingredients and use a wooden spoon or spatula to mix until completely combined.
+Be careful not to over mix.

-• Pour the batter into the prepared loaf pan and spread it out evenly into each corner with a spatula or spoon.
-If desired, slice another ripe banana down the center lengthwise then place the sliced banana, cut-side-up, in the center of the loaf.
-Bake in the preheated oven for 50-60 minutes, until the top and sides are golden brown and a toothpick inserted in the center just barely comes out clean.
-Start checking the bread for doneness around 40 minutes and tent it with aluminum foil if it’s starting to look too brown.
+• Bake: Pour the batter into the prepared loaf pan.
+Slice another ripe banana down the center lengthwise and add it to the top.
+Bake in the preheated oven for 50-60 minutes, until the top and sides are golden brown and a toothpick inserted in the center comes out with a few moist crumbs.
+Tent with aluminum foil if it looks to brown.

-• Allow the bread to cool in the loaf pan for 15 minutes.
+• Cool and serve: Allow the bread to cool in the loaf pan for 15 minutes.
 Use the parchment paper to pull it out of the pan then transfer it to a wire rack to cool completely.
+Slice and serve plain or with butter.

 Last step!
 If you make this, please leave a review letting us know how it was!